motsoape/RealystProject1.ProductManager/README.md

 ```
 Once the appsettings is set you can run the application.

-This will present you with a console which will prompt you to enter the path to the excel file data.
+This will open a console which will prompt you to enter the path to the excel file data.
 ![image](https://user-images.githubusercontent.com/10927151/204086625-daa355aa-4b73-4ba1-ba0d-65eac5ed8949.png)

 Once you enter the file then the application should read product data and send them as a bulk to Product Manager API.